English

 - Re-reads, edits and improves their writing so every piece of writing they produce is to the best of their ability and better than the last.

 Throughout their time at Whipton Barton Federation, children develop their writing skills by exploring a whole range of different genres.
 We expect the highest standards of writing every time a child writes in any subject, not just in English lessons, and place great importance on the planning, drafting, editing and rewriting process when writing at length.
 Teachers plan their writing sessions using Babcock ‘Texts that Teach’, No Nonsense Literacy, No Nonsense Grammar and Hamilton Trust resources.
-Some of the genres that the children will experience are as follows:

 FICTION